-No matter how fantastic your email strategy is right now, people get bored fast.
-After some time, you’ll see the decreasing Open Rate, Bounce, or CTR metrics.
+No matter how fantastic your email strategy is right now, people on your email list can get bored fast.
+After some time, you’ll see the decreasing Open Rate, Bounce, or other email metrics.
 It’s inevitable.

 Want to keep your subscribers engaged?
-In addition to list cleaning and email verification, provide the audience with a constant “bread and circuses.”
+In addition to list cleaning and email verification, provide the audience with a constant stream of industry news, success stories, how-to guides and more.

 We all know how hard it can be to produce breathtaking content ideas for a newsletter.
 But unfortunately, there are not so many hours for research in a tight marketers’ sprint plan.